The fertile land of northwest Kansas was once covered with buffalo grass, which was ideal grazing ground for large herds of bison.

 Two different historical websites have been created on the history of Bird City, KS.
 They both have great information including some neat, old photos from the early days of Bird City.

-Ted Glasco (1993 graduate of Cheylin) created the website www.history.birdcityks.com and has done a great job maintaing this site for people interested in the community and its history.
+Ted Glasco (1991 graduate of Cheylin) created the website www.history.birdcityks.com and has done a great job organizing this information for people interested in the community and its history.
 He has made this site accessible for others to add their own stories and photos pertaining to the history of Bird City.